 Reflexology Therapy in SheffieldHello and welcome to my website.

 I am a reflexologist with a busy practice in Sheffield.
-I have twenty two years of practitioner experience and have seen many clients with a wide range of conditions including back and neck pain, digestive problems, fatigue and hormonal problems, to name just a few.
+I have twenty five years of practitioner experience and have seen many clients with a wide range of conditions including back and neck pain, digestive problems, fatigue and hormonal problems, to name just a few.

 I qualified as a nutritional therapist in 2005.